Manual Handling Training for Healthcare Workers in Ireland

 Nursing Homes and Residential Care

-Long-term care settings have their own unique challenges.
+Long-term care settings have unique challenges.
 Residents may have reduced mobility, dementia, or conditions that make cooperation difficult.
-Staff often develop close relationships with residents over months or years, which can lead to complacency about proper technique.
-The repetitive nature of daily care activities - helping with meals, toileting, bathing, and bed transfers - creates cumulative strain risks.
+Staff often develop close relationships with residents, which can lead to complacency about technique.
+The repetitive nature of daily care - helping with meals, toileting, bathing, and bed transfers - creates cumulative strain risks.
+Regular reassessment and updated care plans are essential.

 Home Care and Domiciliary Services

-Home carers face perhaps the most challenging manual handling environment in healthcare.
+Home carers face perhaps the most challenging manual handling environment.
 They work alone, often in homes not designed for care provision.
 Beds may be too low, bathrooms too small, and equipment unavailable.
-There are no colleagues nearby to assist with heavy patients or difficult transfers.
+Our training emphasises risk assessment skills that are particularly valuable for home carers, including recognising unsafe situations and advocating for appropriate equipment or additional support.

 Equipment for Safe Patient Handling